twz123/pushgateway-ttl-builder/README.md

 **Note**: Docker won't be able to create reproducible images.

 **Note**: Both Podman and Buildah are required in order to create the multi-architecture image manifest.
 Docker may be used for local testing.
-Docker is able to produce (non-reproducible) images, but not to generate the manifest.
+Docker is able to produce (non-reproducible) images, but it will fail to generate the manifest.

 ## Building